|

 architectural importance, is a gateway site for the city and is in a conservation

-A year later, in February 2002, city council planners duly recommended that the eyesore structure be demolished to make way for a "prestigious" new development.
+A year later, in February 2002, city council planners duly recommended that the building be demolished to make way for a "prestigious" new development.
 They have made it known thay they would favour a three or four-storey building that would create jobs, such as a hotel, leisure or conference centre.
-It had emerged that the County police would be relocating to their new purpose-built headquarters at Woodford Business Park in Winsford at the end of 2003 and the site would become available for redevelopment soon after.
+It had emerged that Cheshire Police would be relocating to their new purpose-built headquarters at Woodford Business Park in Winsford at the end of 2003 and the site would become available for redevelopment soon after.

 Even those self-appointed guardians of our city's heritage, the Chester Civic Trust, who, just a few years ago, thought it would be a good idea to build a bunch of glass-and-steel office tower blocks at the Old Port, to "provide a 'gateway' to the city and be a commercially stimulating centrepiece